canvasxyz/canvas/docs/5-querying.md

 # Querying the database

-You can only write to the database inside an action handler, but you can query it from either inside the action handler by using `app.db.get` or `app.db.query`, or outside it with `useLiveQuery`.
+You can write to the database inside an action handler, but you can query it either inside or outside the action handler.

+- Inside the action handler, use `await db.table.get(pk)` or `await db.table.query(pk)`.
+- Outside the action handler, use `await app.db.get("table", pk)`, `await app.db.query("table", pk)`, or `useLiveQuery` for a live-updating subscription to the query.

+The database implements a conflict-free history for past data.
+Reads are guaranteed to return the same value, even if they are merged on a node that has processed other actions in the meantime.

 ### Getting individual records